simplymanas/AwesomeTEDvideos/README.md

-# AwesomeTEDvideos
+# Awesome TED Videos
-Place to get a list of awesome TED videos which are really inspiring
+Place to get a list of awesome TED videos which are really inspiring.

 # Official TED video channel